Why Go Greek?

 - There are also two governing councils for the Greek organizations on campus.
 The Interfraternity Council is the governing organization of the fraternities; the Panhellenic Council is the governing body for the sororities.

-- More than 500 students, roughly 19 percent of the campus population, are involved in Greek life on Northern's campus.
+- With 500 students, roughly 21 percent of the campus population, are involved in Greek life on Northern's campus.

 - The Greek organizations on campus all share common values and bonds including scholarship, service, philanthropy, leadership and brotherhood/sisterhood, which can be seen through a variety of activities.

 - As a Greek community, the members of each chapter are continually striving for higher achievements academically.

 - Each chapter also has an academics chair, who is responsible for helping fellow members stay committed to their studies while at Northern.

 - Opportunities for additional scholarships are also available through each of the organization's national and international offices.

 Service and Philanthropy

 - Greek members spend countless hours providing services and raising money for the campus and the greater community.